• Skip to primary navigation

 Instructions

-• Heat the oil in a pan and cook the peppers, onion, mushrooms and courgettes until softened - about 7 minutes.
+• Heat 0.5 tablespoon Olive oil in a pan and cook 1 Red bell pepper, 1 Yellow bell pepper, 1 Onion, 10 Mushrooms and 1 Courgette (zucchini) until softened - about 7 minutes.

-• Mix in half the enchilada sauce.
+• Pour in half 1 batch Enchilada sauce sauce.
 Mix well.

-• Roll it up like a burrito and lay fold down in the dish
+• Roll them up like a burrito and lay fold-side down in an oven dish.

 • If you like your enchiladas really spicy, then feel free to add an extra teaspoon of chilli powder to the sauce mix, or you could stir a spoon of chipotle paste in to the sauce whilst it is cooking.
 American chilli powder is a lot milder than what we get here in the UK, so bear that in mind.